-You don’t have to choose between ecommerce and the High Street, any more than you have to choose between communicating in just one language and reaching out in many more.
+You don’t have to choose between ecommerce and the High Street, any more than you have to choose between communicating in one language and many.

 The High Street is dead